sqkcloud/qtau/README.md

 ## License

-QTAU is released under the Apache 2.0 license.
+QTau is released under the Apache 2.0 license.
 See LICENSE for more details.

 ## Authors